Loading

 Minimum payment threshold: The minimum payment amount varies for each program from $5 to $500 or more; if you don’t make this threshold in a given pay cycle, you won’t be paid.

 Payment time: The “Net XX” payment cycle is the number of days you can expect to wait to receive your payment from a PPC program.
-The shortest is on a weekly basis while the longest can be up to 90 days (but this is an exception).
+The shortest is every week, while the longest can be up to 90 days (but this is an exception).

 Criteria: